adrianomars/TurretXY/README.md

   <img src="./images/displayShowingAimingAngle.jpg" alt="displayMode == 0 on Display" width = 400>
 </p>

+The display started at aiming angle mode when the board was powered.

 ##### Static Wave Mode (1)
 <p align="center">
   <img src="./images/afterpressingbutton1.PNG" alt="displayMode == 1">
   <img src="./images/displayShowingStaticWave.jpg" alt="displayMode == 1 on Display" width = 400>
 </p>

+The display changed to static wave mode when the displayMode value was incremented to a value of 1.

 ##### Scrolling Wave Mode (2)
 <p align="center">
   <img src="./images/afterpressingbutton2.PNG" alt="displayMode == 2">
   <img src="./images/displayShowingScrollingWave.jpg" alt="displayMode == 2 on Display" width =400>
 </p>

+The display changed to scrolling wave mode when the displayMode value was incremented to a value of 2.

 ##### Cycling back to Aiming Angle mode after entering Scrolling Wave mode
 <p align="center">